£79.99 Regular price

 BISAC Classification: PHI005000, PSY003000, PHI046000

-Post publication, e-books above will be available for libraries from Proquest and EBSCO with non-institutional availability from GooglePlay
+e-books available for libraries from Proquest and EBSCO with non-institutional availability from GooglePlay

 For larger orders, or orders where you require an invoice, contact us admin@ethicspress.com